Filozoff/BlogArticles/Article002/article002.md

 ![Health.app accessibility identifier preview](Resources/appium_inspector_identifier.png)

-Use the "Refresh" button from the top button list to refresh the screen to see the updated view data.
+Use the "Refresh" button from the top button list to refresh the screen and see the updated view data.

 ## Composing IDs

 Now, as you know how to verify the identifiers, it's time to compose them.
-We are going to use a tree structure for that.
+We are going to use a tree structure.

 ![Tree structure](Resources/tree.png)

 A tree is constructed with branches (1, 2) and leaves (3, 4, 5).
 Like in regular trees, a leaf cannot exist without at least one branch.

 Take a look at the identifier from Health.app: `UIA.Health.ReviewHealthChecklistTile.Header.Title`.
 Each of its parts, separated by a dot, defines the next level of nesting, building a tree structure.
 In that case, the following parts: `UIA`, `Health`, `ReviewHealthChecklistTile`, and `Header` are branches and `Title` is a leaf.

+As you may notice, a tree structure has the following key advantages:

+- it allows a better identifier organization;
+- each nesting level provides more detail about the view placement;

+The example above is constructed by using the following format: `Purpose.App.ViewGroup.Component.Element`, but feel free to define your own (e.g. `ScreenName.ViewGroup.Component.Element`).

 It can be done by passing the identifier through a constructor like this: